hg1112/hg1112.github.io/index.markdown

 title: Welcome
 ---

-This is my personal website hosted with help of Github Pages

 > Fortify yourself with moderation for this is an impenetrable fortress - Epictetus
+> Every hero dies of overwork                                           - Solork

+Hi All,

+This is my personal website for especially following reasons
+- Brief description about who I am
+- Show off my projects
+- Post some content to extend my knowledge as well as share something
+- Share my contact so that one can always reach me